Conus striatus: Description

 The large, slim shell has a varying length between 44 mm and 129 mm.
 It is irregularly clouded with pink-white and chestnut or chocolate, with fine close revolving striae, forming the darker ground-color by close colored lines.
 The pointed spire is tessellated with chestnut or chocolate brown and white.
 Its shoulders are rounded and its sutures deep.
 The whorls are slightly channeled, carinate and striate.
 The outer lip shows a pronounced posterior flare.

 Distribution

 This species occurs in the Red Sea, in the Indian Ocean off the Aldabra Atoll, Madagascar, the Mascarene Basin, Mauritius and Tanzania; in the Pacific Ocean off the Philippines, Australia (Northern Territory, Queensland, Western Australia), New Zealand, New Caledonia and Thailand.

-It also occurs in Hawaiian islands.
+It also occurs in the Hawaiian islands.
+Subspecies juliaallaryae also occurs in the Persian Gulf.